spalda2/USU/README.md

 from the USU repo dir:
 - run uvicorn main:app --reload-dir "path to the repo directory"
 - load test.html into a browser for individual test cases
-    - Start from left to right by 1, Generate DB to get back to the DB original state with prepopulated 17 records
+    - Start from left to right by 1, Generate DB or to get back to the DB original state with prepopulated 17 records
 - run sh gdb.sh to generate some data in the db, about 1000 records
 - load usu.html into browser to get a little better UI.
     - the button "insert" shows only when the whole table is displayed